Pedro Espada Jr.: June 2009 leadership crisis

 Espada speaking with Dean Skelos during the Senate leadership crisis.

 Though there were 32 Democrats and 30 Republicans in the Senate, on June 8, 2009, Espada and Hiram Monserrate (D-Queens) were part of what was described by the Associated Press as a "parliamentary coup" and voted with the 30 Republican members to install Senator Dean Skelos (R-Nassau) as the new majority leader of the Senate, replacing Senator Malcolm Smith (D-Queens).
 In a press release posted to his Senate web page, Espada emphasized that "I remain a staunch, reform Democrat.
 I have not switched parties," and that his actions were intended to help end the "gridlock, paralysis, secretiveness, threats and partisan politics" that the Senate had experienced in the previous months and that he was not part of "a power grab or a coup" but was working to build a coalition to serve the needs of all New Yorkers with open and transparent government.
-However, when pressed by Wayne Barrett on June 11, 2009, as to whether he felt allegiance to the Democratic party, the Senator claimed he owed nothing to a political party that spent "hundreds of thousands" to defeat his past elections.
+When asked whether he held an allegiance to the Democratic Party, Espada responded that he owed nothing to a political party that had spent "hundreds of thousands" to defeat him in past elections.

 The switch was preceded by several weeks of private talks brokered by upstate billionaire Tom Golisano.

 In the early evening of July 9, 2009, Espada switched his allegiance back with the Democratic Party, and was then selected the Senate Majority Leader of the New York State Senate.
 He is the first Hispanic to have held that post.